 UND Bismarck-Hettinger Rural Track Program Overview

-The UND SMHS Rural Track Hettinger program was approved by the Accreditation Council for Graduate Medical Education (ACGME) and began July 2014.
+The UND SMHS Rural Track Hettinger program was approved by the Accreditation Council for Graduate Medical Education in 2014.

-The first year of residency is done in Bismarck, ND, which provides a great intern year program to get the resident ready to practice and treat patients when the arrive to Hettinger.
+The first year of residency is completed in Bismarck, N.D., which provides a great program to get the resident ready to practice and treat patients when the arrive in Hettinger.
 The program in Hettinger is set up in a manner similar to others in the fact that each month you do ACGME required rotations.
-Along with this, one night a week you are on call for the ER.
+Along with this, one night each week you are on call for the ER.
 This provides a great opportunity to initially see the patients and follow through with their care: whether this be discharging and following up in clinic or admitting to the hospital.
-It truly does embody the role of a family medicine physician.
+The program truly does embody the role of a family medicine physician.